 You may also want to carry an emergency device known as a personal locator beacon that allows you send out a distress signal when cell phone service is unavailable.
 Even if you do have one of these devices, you should still make sure someone knows where you are.
 A device that allows you to call for help won’t do you much good if you are incapacitated and unable to do so.

 When you first set foot on the trail and you’re full of energy, it’s easy to overdo it.
 Instead of powering ahead at full speed, set a pace that you can maintain for the entire duration of your trek.
 If you start out pushing yourself too hard, you’re likely to wear yourself out before you reach the trail’s end.
 Starting out at a slower pace allows you to conserve some energy and make it through the entire trip.

 Etiquette is just as important on the trails as in other situations.
 Generally speaking, hikers heading uphill have the right of way.
 It’s always courteous to simply step to the side and let other hikers pass.
 Keep your conversations quiet enough that other hikers or groups can’t hear you, and only listen to music through headphones or earbuds.
 If you have a canine companion, keep him leashed.
 Most importantly, take all trash out with you.
 When enjoying nature, remember to leave only footprints behind.

 Hiking Tips For Beginners Conclusion

 Your very first hike might seem a bit scary, but with the proper preparation, there will truly be nothing to worry about!
 As long as you do your proper research and are aware of what you are about to do, you will go into your hike well-educated and ready to begin an amazing journey.
-When in doubt, hiking with an experienced buddy and a map are a great way to ease some of the pre-hike jitters!
+When in doubt, hiking with an experienced buddy and some handy camping gadgets is a great way to ease some of the pre-hike jitters!
 If you have anymore hiking tips for beginners feel free to share them in the comments section below.